michaelweberjr/aesir/README.md

-chess
+Aesir Chess Engine
 =====

-Contains three projects for chess programs
+Chess engine in D

+Features: concurrent threading, chess opennings book and other basic features for running a chess engine